-Road transport companies and their drivers must secure vehicles coming into the UK to stop 'clandestine entrants'.
+Clandestine entrant numbers are on the increase.
+Road transport companies and their drivers must secure vehicles coming into the UK to stop this from happening.

 As a transport company, if you do not secure your vehicle and are found carrying clandestine entrants into the UK you will be issued a civil penalty (or fine).